staller-lab/Gcn4-evolution/README.md

 **FigureS7_gain_loss_F.ipynb**
 - Plots a subset of the ygob alignment on the species and gene tree
 - Highlights the F residues in the alignment

+**FigureS31_finches.ipynb**
+- Uses finches to calculate the attraction and repulsion between tiles and Med15